-The Dash should be used whenever a practitioner receives an initial disclosure of domestic abuse.
+The Dash should be used whenever a practitioner receives a disclosure of domestic abuse.
 Risk in domestic abuse situations is dynamic and can change very quickly.
 Therefore it may be appropriate to review the checklist with the person on more than one occasion.
 It is designed to be used for those experiencing current rather than historic domestic abuse and ideally would be used close in time to the last incident of abuse.

 The DASH checklist is an evidence-based list of 24 questions about what factors are present in a domestic abuse situation.
 An answer of yes to 14 or more of the questions indicates a serious risk of injury or harm.
 However a score that is lower than that may reflect a situation where a victim is too scared to disclose some aspects of the abuse.
 The exercise of professional judgement is therefore essential when considering the points score.
-This is particularly so where the person experiencing domestic abuse has care and support needs.
-The DASH checklist is predisposed to assess risks for women with children and is known to have limitations for the identification of risk factors experienced by disabled, older people and men.
-However it is still a useful tool and consideration should always be given to its use with any victim of domestic abuse.